Quantum-Codes/NoJsMedia-V2/README.md

-make .env file with the path
+Put your mysql db url, password, username in the .env file ()